nathanbuckley-zz/HTMLEmailTestCLT/README.md

 # HTMLEmailTestCLT

-## Not working ... work in progress
+## Working ...
+But still a work in progress

 Simple to use command line tool for testing your HTML email designs to multiple inbox's